 The Austrian Official Parties seem determined to fight against anticompetitive practices.
 The FCA has since its establishment performed various sector inquiries, conducted (both alone and in collaboration with the European Commission) several dawn raids and brought in a number of cases applications for fines.
-The Official Parties are also very active in merger control (even in 2009 following the financial crisis, 213 mergers were notified to the FCA) and have requested commitments in several cases.
-Private enforcement also plays an increasingly important role.
-It is to be expected that the coming months will see more private cartel litigation.
+The Official Parties are also very active in merger control and have requested commitments in several cases.
+Private enforcement also plays an increasingly important role, with many cases currently pending at various Austrian civil courts.